 Outline of the School

 Those interested in attending the Winter School should register following the instructions provided in the Registration page.
 Once registered, please login to the personal area of the website and complete the required information.
-In addition we request a letter of reference from a thesis advisor or Head of Department which should be emailed to email@example.com.
-These should reach the IAC before June 23rd.
-Selected candidates will be informed by the end of July.
+In addition we request a letter of reference from a thesis advisor or Head of Department which should be emailed to firstname.lastname@example.org.
+These should reach the IAC before June 17th.
+Selected candidates will be informed by middle July.